Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h2 id="01H821RTQ8QPZMM69K8HYBPQW7">Device ID Change</h2>
 <p>
-  <span>After a device ID change, the locally stored remote config should be cleaned, and an automatic fetch should be performed if enabled upon initial config.</span>
+  After a device ID change, the locally stored remote config should be cleaned, and an automatic fetch should be performed if enabled upon initial config.
 </p>
 <h2 id="01H821RTQ8P17JFY9MQTQP11AG">Salt</h2>
 <p>
-  <span>Remote config requests need to include the checksum if enabled upon initial config.
-As with all other requests, only the query string part will be used to calculate hash.</span>
+  Remote config requests need to include the checksum if enabled upon initial config.
+  As with all other requests, only the query string part will be used to calculate hash.
 </p>